ScottMcGready/the-conference-bible/running_tracks.md

 ## Questions

-TBC Some talks will

-TBC eeping any Q&A as fair as possible (as in - not letting one person ask 5 questions and use up the full time) is recommended however it's imperative to use your judgement.
-Sometimes talks reach a very well rounded conclusion and there's no further discussion points.
-In these situations
+Some talks will spark a large number of questions, and some may spark silence.
+It's important to give audience members (and, by extension, the speaker) the opportunity to ask questions, give feedback, or address specific points in the speakers' session.

+Keeping Q&A time as fair as possible (i.e. not letting one person labour a point for 5-10 minutes when others have questions) is important however, as noted previously, sometimes talks are presented with a well rounded conclusion they don't invite questions.
+In these situations, it can be a very nice touch for the MC to give feedback or ask a light-touch question to get the ball rolling on questions from the audience.

+Occasionally there are talks that invite many, many questions from the audience.
+In these cases, it's best to use your own judgement on whether or not to let the track overrun slightly to encourage debate.